|Nutrition Facts (per serving)|

 Za'atar refers to a blend of Middle Eastern spices that bring out some unique flavors and textures.
-For instance, the blend usually contains Sumac, which is a strong acidic spice that packs a punch to the taste buds.
+For instance, the blend usually contains sumac, which is a strong acidic spice that packs a punch to the taste buds.
 It is also the very element that will keep you eating more!
 There are also some herbs such as fresh thyme.
 To add a little crunch, there are also white sesame seeds found in this blend.
 This is why it makes the perfect mixture as a seasoning or dip!

 The great thing about these three ingredients is that if you don't have the time to bake the pita bread into chips you can eat these as a dip.
 Simply have a small dipping bowl or dipping plate of olive oil and another dipping plate for za'atar.
 Then simply cut the pita bread into slices, dip first in the olive oil and then into the za'atar mixture and enjoy!

 6 pita breads (whole wheat or plain)

 Stack the pita bread on a cutting board.
 With a sharp knife, cut the pitas into 6 even wedges.
 Gently open each wedge, and separate at the attached end, so that you get two pita triangles from each wedge.
 (You can also slice through the attached end with a sharp knife if you'd prefer.)

 Spread the pita triangles, inside (textured side) up, in a single layer on the baking sheet(s).

 Drizzle or brush the pita triangles lightly with the olive oil.
 Sprinkle liberally with the za'atar.

-- Place the baking sheets into the preheated oven for about 5 minutes, or until the pita chips begin to turn crisp and lightly brown.
-(Watch the chips carefully if you leave them in longer -- they can go from toasty to burnt in an instant.)
+Place the baking sheets into the preheated oven for about 5 minutes, or until the pita chips begin to turn crisp and lightly brown.
+(Watch the chips carefully if you leave them in longer—they can go from toasty to burnt in an instant.)

 Remove the baking sheets from the oven and place on racks to cool.
 (The chips will get crunchier as they cool).
+Serve slightly warm or at room temperature with dips or soft cheeses.

-- Serve warm or at room temperature with dips or soft cheeses.
-Chips may be stored in an airtight container at room temperature for 2 to 3 days.
+- Chips may be stored in an airtight container at room temperature for 2 to 3 days.